djeada/Numerical-Methods/notes/5_matrices/matrix_methods.md

 ## Matrices and Matrix Methods in Numerical Methods

-- Matrices are fundamental in the field of numerical methods for solving linear systems, performing transformations, and more.
+- Matrices serve as a foundation in the field of numerical methods, being instrumental in solving linear systems, performing transformations, among other computational tasks.
-- Matrix methods involve algorithms for matrix manipulations and solve various computational problems.
+- Matrix methods comprise algorithms tailored for matrix operations and problem-solving in computational mathematics.

 ## Key Concepts

-- A **matrix** is a two-dimensional data structure where numbers are arranged into rows and columns.
+- A **matrix** represents a two-dimensional data structure, wherein numbers are organized into rows and columns.
-- **Matrix multiplication** involves multiplying two matrices together to produce a third matrix.
+- **Matrix multiplication** refers to the operation of multiplying two matrices to generate a new resultant matrix.
-- **Matrix inversion** involves finding a matrix that, when multiplied with the original matrix, gives an identity matrix.
+- **Matrix inversion** refers to the process of finding a matrix that, when multiplied with the initial matrix, yields the identity matrix.
-- **Determinants** are a special number that can be calculated from a square matrix.
+- **Determinants** designate a unique number derived from a square matrix.

 ## Matrix Methods

-- **LU Decomposition**: This method decomposes a matrix into a product of a lower triangular matrix (L) and an upper triangular matrix (U).
-It simplifies solving systems of linear equations.
+- **LU Decomposition**: This technique decomposes a matrix into the product of a lower triangular matrix (L) and an upper triangular matrix (U), thereby facilitating the resolution of systems of linear equations.

+    $$A = LU$$

--  **Singular Value Decomposition (SVD)**: A powerful method that decomposes a matrix into the product of three matrices: U, Σ, and V^T. U and V are orthogonal matrices, and Σ is a diagonal matrix.
-SVD is used in a wide range of applications, including machine learning, image compression, and signal processing.
+-  **Singular Value Decomposition (SVD)**: This potent technique decomposes a matrix into the product of three distinct matrices: U, Σ, and V^T. Here, U and V denote orthogonal matrices, and Σ signifies a diagonal matrix.
+SVD finds applications across a broad spectrum, encompassing machine learning, image compression, and signal processing.

+    $$A = UΣV^T$$

-- **QR Decomposition**: It is another matrix factorization method where a matrix A is decomposed into a product of an orthogonal matrix Q and upper triangular matrix R. This method is widely used in the numerical solution of linear least squares problems.
+- **QR Decomposition**: This is another matrix factorization method wherein a matrix A is decomposed into the product of an orthogonal matrix Q and an upper triangular matrix R. This technique is prevalently employed in the numerical solution of linear least squares problems.

+    $$A = QR$$

-- **Power Method**: It is an iterative method that computes the largest eigenvalue and the corresponding eigenvector of a matrix.
-This method is commonly used in Google's PageRank algorithm and other applications involving network analysis.
+- **Power Method**: This iterative method computes the greatest eigenvalue along with its corresponding eigenvector of a matrix.
+This method is frequently employed in Google's PageRank algorithm and various other applications that entail network analysis.

 ## Example

-- SVD Example: Consider a matrix A = [[4, 11], [2, 1]].
-The singular value decomposition of A results in matrices U, Σ, and V such that A = U * Σ * V^T.
+- SVD Example: Given a matrix $A = [[4, 11], [2, 1]]$, the singular value decomposition of A would yield matrices U, Σ, and V such that A equals the product of U, Σ, and V^T.

-- QR Decomposition Example: For a square matrix A = [[12, -51, 4], [6, 167, -68], [-4, 24, -41]], the QR decomposition results in an orthogonal matrix Q and an upper triangular matrix R.
+- QR Decomposition Example: For a square matrix $A = [[12, -51, 4], [6, 167, -68], [-4, 24, -41]]$, the QR decomposition results in an orthogonal matrix Q and an upper triangular matrix R.

-- Power Method Example: Consider a square matrix A = [[2, 1], [1, 3]].
-The power method will give the largest eigenvalue and its corresponding eigenvector.
+- Power Method Example: Given a square matrix $A = [[2, 1], [1, 3]]$, the power method would yield the largest eigenvalue and its corresponding eigenvector.

 ## Applications

-- Matrices are used in 3D graphics to perform transformations such as translation, scaling, rotation.
+- Matrices are employed in 3D graphics to execute transformations like translation, scaling, and rotation.
-- In physics, matrices are used in quantum mechanics, optics, and electrical circuitry.
+- In physics, matrices find utility in various fields such as quantum mechanics, optics, and electrical circuitry.
-- In machine learning, matrices are used in various algorithms, including linear regression, PCA, and more.
+- In machine learning, matrices find usage in various algorithms, including linear regression, Principal Component Analysis (PCA), and more.

-## Caveats
+## Limitations

-- Not all matrices have an inverse.
-Those that do not are called singular or degenerate.
+- Not all matrices are invertible.
+Those that lack an inverse are termed as singular or degenerate matrices.
+This poses challenges in numerous matrix methods where the inverse of a matrix is required.
-- The Gauss-Seidel method may not converge for all systems of linear equations.
-- LU decomposition does not work for all square matrices.
-The matrix must be square and not singular.
+- Many matrix decomposition methods like LU decomposition, Cholesky decomposition, or QR decomposition, require the matrix to fulfill certain conditions.
+For instance, the matrix must be square and non-singular for LU decomposition.
+Such requirements limit the applicability of these methods.
+- Matrix methods may not always be the most computationally efficient way to solve a given problem, especially for very large matrices.
+For such cases, iterative methods or approximation methods might be more suitable.
+- Some matrix methods are sensitive to the numerical stability of the problem.
+This means small changes in the input can result in large changes in the output, which can lead to significant errors.
+- Most matrix methods assume that the matrix elements are real or complex numbers.
+However, in some applications (like in computer graphics), the matrix elements can be more complex objects, which makes these methods less applicable.